Journal Entry

 Example

-A piece like Ormond Awakening can include a first frame and a motion source, but those elements exist to make the heart-image legible as an arrival.
-The final still remains the destination.
+A piece like Ormond Awakening can include an opening frame and a motion source, but those elements only matter if they make the final image more legible as an arrival.

 Field Condition